How to Switch from a Non-Tech Background to a Tech Job in Washington

 Frequently Asked Questions

-What education and training resources are available in Washington D.C. for transitioning into tech?
+What education and training resources are available for a tech career switch in D.C.?

-How important is networking for finding a tech job in Washington D.C.?
+How important is networking in Washington D.C.’s tech community?

 You may be interested in the following topics as well: